flutter/website/src/development/platform-integration/android/splash-screen-migration.md

    }
    ```

-   In the next step, you'll specify this `Drawable` as your application's
-   launch theme, so delete this implementation.

 2. Use the steps in the section directly following to ensure that your
    `Drawable` splash screen (`R.some_splash_screen` in the previous example)
    is properly configured as your application's custom launch screen.